 Divorce & Custody Issues

 Tom is a strong family man and he takes great pride in working with others who are committed to the health, welfare, and future of their loved ones.
-In a perfect world, families stay together forever.
-But, we don’t live in a perfect world.
-As strange as it may sound, divorce is sometimes the wisest course of action for husbands and wives who want what is ultimately best for those closest to them.
+In a perfect world, families stay together forever, but we don’t live in a perfect world.
+As strange as it may sound, sometimes divorce is the wisest course of action for husbands and wives who want what is ultimately best for those closest to them.
 When the family unit no longer serves the best interests of its members, tough choices may be necessary.
 Tom can help you understand all of the options available to you, advise you on the most prudent course of action relative to your goals, and navigate you through the often harsh and confusing legal system.
-Whether he is helping you iron out minor domestic relations issues, assisting you with the difficult prospect of divorce, or battling against a serious attack on your family and your life, Tom is dedicated to helping you find solutions with care and compassion.
-Tom doesn’t ignore the personalities, emotions, expectations and fears that are involved in every domestic relations case.
+Whether he is helping you iron out minor divorce issues, assisting you with the difficult prospect of divorce, or battling against a serious attack on your family and your life, Tom is dedicated to helping you find divorce solutions with care and compassion.
+Tom doesn’t ignore the personalities, emotions, expectations and fears that are involved in every marriage dissolution case.
 You can only get a divorce in Colorado by going through the courts to legally dissolve your marriage.
-The process varies depending on whether you have minor children of the marriage or not.
-Obtaining a divorce can be confusing, and every divorce situation is different, but routinely follows a specific process outlined here:
+The divorce process varies depending on whether you have minor children in the marriage or not.
+Obtaining a divorce can be confusing and every divorce situation is different.
+However, the steps of divorce routinely follows a specific process.

 - DOM: A “Dissolution of Marriage” is the term Colorado law and courts use to mean “divorce”.